-Defined by CMS as the facilites that have the highest 50% of all the Network BSI rates and are the lowest performing half of the Network.
+Defined by CMS as the facilities that have the highest 50% of all the Network BSI rates and are the lowest performing half of the Network.
 This cohort is considered the educational cohort.
 Participants are responsible to attend all educational offerings and be present on the National HAI- BSI Learning and Action Network Calls (LAN).
 This cohort requires an attestation to verify the implementation of the CDC CORE interventions and the verification of completion of the annual NHSN Dialysis Surveillance training.

 Goal of Cohort 2: Demonstrate a 20% or greater relative reduction in the semi-annual pooled means rate in the cohort with the highest 20% of BSIs in the Network service area.

-Defined by CMS as a subset of facilities from cohort 1 who have and LTC rate greater than 15%.
+Defined by CMS as a subset of facilities from cohort 1 who have and Long Term Catheter Rates (LTC) rate greater than 15%.
 This is an interventional cohort.
-Members of cohort 3 will be required to participate in all educational offerings and the LAN as outlined in cohort 1 plus they will be required to submit project paperwork and reporting to the Network.
+Members of cohort 3 will be required to fulfill all requirements as listed above in Cohort 1 as well as submit project paperwork and reporting to the Network.

 Goal of Cohort 3: Demonstrate a 2% reduction in the LTC in those clinics with greater than 15% LTC rate in the largest BSI cohort (50% of the network).